craftpip/jquery-confirm/README.md

 The `$.alert()` , `$.confirm()` & `$.dialog()` are alias of `jconfirm();`.

 Checkout the [documentation](http://craftpip.github.io/jquery-confirm) for further information.

+## Version changes

+(New in 1.5.3)
+* Bounce Animation added (kind of elastic).
+* Hide title if false.
+* Keyboard action, SPACE key added to trigger confirm function.
+* Background now has fade animation (open & close).
+* Keep a record of opened, closed, currentlyOpened dialogs `jconfirm.record`.
+* Tweaks.

+(New in 1.5.1)
+* Bower added.

+(New in 1.5.0)
+* Keyboard support to control modal.
+(ENTER and ESC).
+* Control over the dialog via `this`.
+* Updated DOCUMENTATION.
+* Code optimized.

+(New in 1.1.3)
+* `$.dialog` alias added.
+* Refined animations.
+* Removed Blur animation (was buggy).
+* Animation speed fixed.
+* Ajax-content loading now waits and disabled buttons until loaded.
+* Modal center justified on screen.
+* Added close icon if buttons are disabled (dialog mode).
+* Disabled window scroll on modal open.
+* Fixed bugs.

+(New in 1.1.0)
+* Ajax content loading `content: 'url:loadfrom.html'`.

 ## Copyright and license